TSchwierz/SelfLocalisationCF/README.md

 	- This code implements the grid cell model of the guanella paper (doi:10.1142/S0129065707001093).
 Thanks to Raimon Bullich Villareal for providing the bulk of the code.
 - DroneController.py
 	- Implements a controller unit that is used to control the drone in webbots.
 Makes use of a PID controller.
 Sourced and modified sample controller code.
+- PredictionModel.py
+	- The algorithm used for online prediction is defined here.
 - Sample
 	- Within this folder are the sample scripts of webots for the wall_following drone controller._
 - Results
-	- In this folder are the most recent plots and results sorted by their ID.
+	- In this folder are the most recent plots and results organised by their ID.
 - Deprecated
 	- This folder features old version of scripts which are not used any more.
 - SquareBox.wbt